A multi-modal vision-language model for generalizable annotation-free pathology localization: Results

-Text encoders play a crucial role in deeply understanding medical concepts and achieving superior semantic alignment.
-To study the impact of text encoding on performance, we introduced the text encoder from the latest large language and vision assistant for biomedicine (LLaVA-Med \cite{li2023llavamed}).
-LLaVA-Med had shown improvements in open biomedical question-answering tasks.
-However, as demonstrated in Extended Data Table \ref{taba7}, its performance still fell short of BioClinicalBERT \cite{alsentzer2019publicly}.
-This discrepancy could be attributed to the superior performance of language models trained on domain-specific (e.g., biomedical and clinical) datasets for their respective domain tasks \cite{peng2019transfer}.
-LLaVA-Med was trained on the PMC-15M dataset, which is extracted from scientific publications in PubMed Central, whereas BioClinicalBERT was trained on electronic health records of intensive care unit patients, aligning more closely with the clinical diagnosis reports used in this study.
+Text encoders play a crucial role in deeply understanding medical concepts and achieving accurate semantic alignment.
+To investigate the impact of text encoding on pathology localization performance, we implemented the text encoder from the latest large language and vision assistant for biomedicine (LLaVA-Med \cite{li2023llavamed}).
+LLaVA-Med has shown improvements in open biomedical question-answering tasks.
+However, as demonstrated in Supplementary Table\ref{extab:text_encoder}, its performance falls short compared to BioClinicalBERT \cite{alsentzer2019publicly}.
+This discrepancy can be attributed to the superior performance of language models trained on domain-specific datasets (e.g., biomedical and clinical data) tailored for their respective tasks \cite{peng2019transfer}.
+LLaVA-Med was trained on the PMC-15M dataset, which is extracted from scientific publications in PubMed Central, whereas BioClinicalBERT was trained on electronic health records of intensive care unit patients, closely aligning with the clinical reports used in this study.
 This domain-specific alignment likely provides BioClinicalBERT an advantage in comprehending intricate medical terminology and improving its localization performance.